zer0cache/matic-docs/docs/supernets/polybft.md

     for it to be added to the blockchain.
 If the required number of votes is not reached during a particular round, the voting process will continue into the next round, and thus, the protocol "increases the round".
 Another validator will attempt to seal the sequence in the new round.
     > The best case for a proposed block is that it is sealed at round 0.
-If blocks are repeatedly being
+Blocks that are repeatedly
-    > sealed at a high-order round, which usually indicates a problem with the network.
+    > sealed at a high-order round which usually indicates a problem with the network.

 3. If the proposed block is accepted, it will be added to the blockchain, and the state of the blockchain will be updated to reflect the changes introduced by the transactions in the block.